kubernetes/kubernetes/docs/user-guide/kubectl/kubectl_convert.md

 ```
       --alsologtostderr[=false]: log to standard error as well as files
-      --api-version="": The API version to use when talking to the server
       --certificate-authority="": Path to a cert. file for the certificate authority.
       --client-certificate="": Path to a client key file for TLS.
       --client-key="": Path to a client key file for TLS.